 Finally, guppies need substrate – the material at the bottom of your tank can affect water chemistry and aesthetics.
 Gravel or sand is popular for guppy aquariums, but you may also want to consider other options.

-By following these simple guidelines and understanding the basics of guppy fish tank setup, you’ll be on your way to having a thriving guppy aquarium in no time!
+By following these simple guidelines and understanding the basics of small guppy fish tank setup, you’ll be on your way to having a thriving guppy aquarium in no time!
 Now, look closer at stocking considerations, equipment needs, and other tips for success.

 Stocking Considerations